-G42 unveils AI Talent Report: What AI experts want from employers
+G42 unveils AI talent report: What AI experts want from employers

 Drawing on insights from 750 AI specialists across leading talent hubs, the report explores critical decision-making drivers, including job satisfaction, career advancement, compensation, and the growing importance of flexible work environments and advanced AI infrastructure.

-The findings, part of which are highlighted below, can inform workforce development policies and shape recruitment strategies for organizations worldwide looking to attract top AI talent.
+The findings, part of which are highlighted below, can inform workforce development policies and shape recruitment strategies for organisations worldwide looking to attract top AI talent.

 Key Findings from the Report Include:

-- Skills That Stand Out: Deep learning, data engineering, and programming lead across experience levels.
-Senior professionals emphasize machine learning specialization, while implementation experts value cybersecurity and intellectual curiosity.
+• Skills That Stand Out: Deep learning, data engineering, and programming lead across experience levels.
+Senior professionals emphasise machine learning specialisation, while implementation experts value cybersecurity and intellectual curiosity.

 With international collaborations with NVIDIA, AMD, Cerebras, Qualcomm, and OpenAI, and backed by a landmark US$1.5 billion investment from Microsoft in 2024, G42 is uniquely positioned to offer transformative, high-impact opportunities for the world’s leading AI minds.